wladiolo/ocio/README.md

-*ocio* A very simple program that uses nmap functionalities to monitor a range of IPs.
+*ocio* is a very simple program that uses nmap functionalities to monitor a range of IPs.